-It’s a cornering ABS function from Bosch which gets a little bit more security when you’re traveling around unfamiliar roads.
-As standard the bikes come with the safety base traction control system you know it’s quite a safe simple system.
+It’s a cornering ABS function from Bosch I get a little bit more security when you’re when you’re barreling around unfamiliar roads a standard the bikes come with the safety base traction control system you know it’s quite a safe simple system.
 But most of them will expect with an option that’s the dynamic traction control where you know the bike really responds well it knows how far it’s then over it knows how hard you’re riding you know sort of your braking leaning first gear third gear and it can react to any spinoff slides much much faster.

-This is designed for people who really want to buy a big bike and ride a big bike hard off-road so if you can see the high-end size of the thing.
-They have a rally seat now one peace rally seat she’s a bit more room to move around that’s 15 mils higher than standard and it works best in the high position again another 10 minutes the other thing is taller and taller and taller all aimed at making this thing ultimate riding fast off-road that doesn’t make it easier to ride not bad a long way.
-It is really unstoppable now you can go so much harder and faster than the old model.
-It jumps, it sucks up big rocks boulders pass routes out trails the old bike would eventually get to a point where you know you realize you were on a big bike and it was going to bite you pushed any harder visiting hips coming and going.
+This is designed for people who really want to buy a big bike and ride a big bike hard off-road so if you can see high-end size of the thing so they have a rally seat now one peace rally seat she’s a bit more room to move around that’s 15 mils higher than standard and it works best in the high position again another 10 minutes the other thing is taller and taller and taller all aimed at making this thing ultimate riding fast off-road that doesn’t make it easier to ride not bad a long way.
+It is really unstoppable now you can go so much harder and faster than the old model jumps it sucks up big rocks boulders pass routes out trails the old bike would eventually get to a point where you know you realize you were on a big bike and it was going to bite you pushed any harder visiting hips coming and going.